CryptosOdysseus/AALE-Contributions/20190723-AALE-3rd-Session-Most-Salient-Points.md

 #

-### Furthermore, bearing in mind some of the ulterior motives are educational, and also advising senior decision makers in various settings, it’s important to keep it all intelligible, digestible & palatable.
+### Bearing in mind some of the ulterior motives are educational, and also advising senior decision makers in various settings, it’s important to keep it all intelligible, digestible & palatable.

 #